KBurst/BreadLayout/README.md

 # Bread Layout
-A layout designed to allow the user to Pinch and Pan the layout content to view its content in various manners.
+The Bread Layout is a Xamarin Forms layout that allows the user to pan and zoom into an image wrapped within the layout.

 # Usage
 To utilize the layout, simply incorporate the namespace into the Xamarin Form XML file, and store the image inside of the layout in the following manner:

 ```
 <?xml version="1.0" encoding="utf-8" ?>